jamesanderson78/python/README.md

 ## Personal Work
 - File I/O - scripts for file input and output with "os" and "shutil"
 - UnitTest - scripts for unit testing with "unittest"
+- JSON - scripts for using JSON
+- OracleDatabase - scripts for connecting to a database using cx_Oracle